hazyavocado/Klipper_object_outline/README.md

 usage:

-in post processing script section of the slicer, put "/path/to/python /path/to/script.py" without the quotes, where script.py is the script in this repo.
+in post processing script section of the slicer, put "/path/to/python /path/to/exact_outline_post.py" without the quotes.